Leverage Sound Legal and Investigative Practices in the Service of Criminal Justice

 Join the Front Lines of Criminal Justice

-Get an inside look at how crimes are investigated and prosecuted with Utica College’s online Bachelor of Science in Criminal Justice with a specialization in Legal Issues in Criminal Justice.
+Get an inside look at how crimes are investigated and prosecuted with Utica University’s online Bachelor of Science in Criminal Justice with a specialization in Legal Issues in Criminal Justice.
 Explore the theories and best practices behind the prosecution of physical and computer-based crimes, from financial crimes and internet fraud to attacks on the national infrastructure.

 Understand and apply evidence and trial procedures to criminal cases at the state and federal levels, and graduate ready to participate directly in the judicial process.